Queensland Cardiology Advanced Training Pathway

 - registered with the Royal Australasian College of Physicians (RACP)

-- in the process of completing the FRACP clinical examination (both written and practical) or successfully completed the FRACP clinical examination and
+- completed the FRACP clinical examination (both written and practical) or sitting the exam in 2021 (see below) or successfully completed the FRACP clinical examination and

 - have an interest in Cardiology